 A Reflection of Barcelona

 Barcelona is an artistic and robust stage for experiencing design, food, and life, but this particular festival will have you wondering why you’ve never moved here.
 La Mercè is a reflection of this enterprising, creative, and inventive city which is in a constant state of evolution.
-But, Barcelona doesn’t do it alone as each year she invites a guest city each year (in 2013, it was Vienna) to bring their favorite dance and street theater companies to this festival of festivals.
+But, Barcelona doesn’t do it alone as each year she invites a guest city each year (in 2015, it was Buenos Aires) to bring their favorite dance and street theater companies to this festival of festivals.
 Because Europe has woken up to the fact that Barcelona isn’t just a paradise in August, you’ll see an increasingly international flavor of who comes to visit this festival each year.